SalmanIyad/Amazon-Clone/README.md

 ## Overview

 Welcome to the **Amazon Clone** project!
 This application replicates the core features of Amazon, utilizing modern web technologies for a seamless user experience.
+As the team lead, I directed the project from conception to completion, establishing a robust architecture and providing mentorship to ensure our collective vision was realized.

 ## Technologies Used